Vietnam.vn - Nền tảng quảng bá Việt Nam

 Điểm danh 12 hệ thống tàu điện ngầm tốt nhất thế giới

-Tokyo is a large metropolis, famous for its modern and complex urban transportation system.
-The subway is a quick and easy way to move around the city.
+Tokyo is a large metropolis, renowned for its modern and complex urban transportation system.
+The subway has become a quick and easy way to get around the city.

-The Tokyo Metro is one of the busiest subway systems in the world, serving over 8 million passengers a day, and consists of 13 lines operated by Tokyo Metro and Toei Subway.
-Trains run from early morning until late at night, up to 24 times an hour, and many stations operate beyond their rated capacity – some at 200% of their design capacity.
+The Tokyo Metro is one of the busiest subway systems in the world, serving over 8 million passengers daily across 13 lines operated independently by Tokyo Metro and Toei Subway.
+Trains run continuously from early morning until late at night, with frequencies up to 24 times per hour, and many stations operate beyond their rated capacity – some even reaching 200% of their design capacity.

 Seoul Metro